 Orders are being delivered without bags, but drivers can help our elderly and vulnerable customers transfer their shopping into bags if needed.

-Sainsbury's shopping times you need to know about:
+Sainsbury's priority access you need to know about:

 MORE: The best supermarket delivery boxes